ankit7540/dalton_works/README.md

 3. extract_polarizability_nm_Hartree.sh : it is for extracting wavelength dependent polarizability from single output file.
 The wavelength in Hartree is converted to nm and exported together with Hartree, zz, xx component in a txt file.
 Edit accordingly as your need.

 4. basic_run.sh  : Used for running a calculation job.
-It sources the compilers, scratch direrctory and allocates memory and CPU cores and starts calculation.
+It sources the compilers, scratch direrctory and allocates memory, CPU cores and starts calculation.
+A log is created for every calcualtion storing the file names, directory, description and the time taken.